angeluray/medical-db/README.md

-# Clinic database: database performance audit
+# Clinic database

-## This is pull request about dababases performance (Pair Programming)
+## This is pull request about create clinic database (Pair Programming)

-- where you will be ablle to find all data, inputs and queries in their directories inside the github repo.
+- where you will be able to find all data, inputs and queries in their directories inside the github repo.

 ## Getting Started